belle2/basf2/analysis/doc/MCMatching.rst

 =================  ===============

 ---------------
-Photon matching
+ECL cluster matching
 ---------------

-To understand the method of photon matching, a basic introduction to the ECL objects used during the reconstruction of simulated data is required.
+To understand the method of ECL cluster matching, a basic introduction to the ECL objects used during the reconstruction of simulated data is required.

-Starting with ``ECLSimHits`` from the GEANT4 simulation, ``ECLDigits`` are created and then calibrated to make ``ECLCalDigit`` objects which store the energy and time of a single ECL crystal.
+From the ``ECLSimHits`` taken from the GEANT4 simulation, ``ECLDigits`` are created and then calibrated to make ``ECLCalDigit`` objects which store the energy and time of a single ECL crystal.
 The ``ECLCalDigits`` are then grouped to make ``ECLShower`` objects.
+This grouping is represented with weighted relations between an ``ECLShower`` and a subset of ``ECLCalDigits``.
-The shower objects are corrected and calibrated, and used to calculate shower-shape quantities and certain particle likelihoods (these calculations are derived using information stored in subsets of the ``ECLCalDigits`` that form the shower).
+The shower objects are corrected and calibrated, and used to calculate shower-shape quantities and certain particle likelihoods
+(these calculations are derived using information stored in subsets of the ``ECLCalDigits`` that form the shower).
 Following this, track matching is performed between reconstructed tracks and shower objects.
-The last step is the conversion of the ``ECLShower`` object into a mdst
-``ECLCluster`` object which is the highest level ECL reconstruction object.
+The last step is the conversion of the ``ECLShower`` object into the mdst ``ECLCluster`` object which is the highest level ECL reconstruction object.

 Each ``ECLShower`` object (and by extension each ``ECLCluster`` object) holds weighted **relations** to a maximum of twenty-one ``ECLCalDigits``, with the weights calculated using the fraction of energy each ``ECLCalDigit`` contributes to each shower.
 In addition to this, the ``ECLCalDigit`` can itself have a weighted relation to none, one or many ``MCParticles``.
 This is calculated